-The following Action Plan summarizes the programs and projects that GCSWCD will be leading within the Schoharie Basin between May 2011 and May 2013.
+The following Action Plan summarizes the programs and projects that GCSWCD will be leading within the Schoharie Basin between May 2013 and May 2015, and includes action plan item updates through April, 2013.
 The GCSWCD will lead the efforts for each action item, and work cooperatively with watershed partners including, but not limited to, the Schoharie Watershed Advisory Committee (SWAC), NYCDEP, NYSDEC, CWC and watershed municipalities.
 The Action Plan is one piece of a three-part package that includes: this action plan, an executive summary and a completed projects synopsis.
 This is a dynamic document that will be updated annually.
-Funding sources are presented with the following acronyms: Stream Management Implementation Grant Program (SMIP), Catskill Streams Buffer Initiative (CSBI), Watershed Assistance Program (WAP), Water Resources Development Act (WRDA), Catskill Watershed Corporation (CWC), DEP/GCSWCD Schoharie Watershed Stream Management Program (Contract).
+Funding sources are presented with the following acronyms: Stream Management Implementation Grant Program (SMIP), Catskill Streams Buffer Initiative (CSBI), Watershed Assistance Program (WAP), Water Resources Development Act (WRDA), Catskill Watershed Corporation (CWC), DEP/GCSWCD Schoharie Watershed Stream Management Program (Contract), Federal Emergency Management Agency (FEMA), and Natural Resource Conservation Service Emergency Watershed Protection (EWP).